Wait for Me (Rise Against song): Background and composition

 "Wait for Me" was written by lead vocalist Tim McIlrath in collaboration with the song's producers, Bill Stevenson and Jason Livermore.
 The latter two engineered the song alongside Andrew Berlin, while Chris Lord-Alge served as the mixer.
 It was recorded at The Blasting Room in Fort Collins, Colorado and mastered by Ted Jensen.
 McIlrath revealed it was his favorite track off Endgame, calling it a "fun song to put together".

 "Wait for Me" is notable for being one of the slower tracks off the album.
 McIlrath described the song as "more ballad-esque".
 While not a fully-fledged acoustic track, bassist Joe Principe felt that the song "kept the record in balance with the heavier songs and the fast songs".
 He also noted that there was no push to write a slower song for the album, and that "Wait for Me" came naturally for the band.
 Lyrically, McIlrath poses several questions, including "Do you see the world in black and grey?"
-Adam R. Holz of Plugged In interpreted the lyrics as "a desperate man who grew up in a broken home pleads for someone not to give up on him".
+Adam R. Holz of Plugged In (publication) interpreted the lyrics as "a desperate man who grew up in a broken home pleads for someone not to give up on him".